 We’ve all probably experienced it at one point or another.
 You take a simple nature walk only to discover hundreds of sharp, little burrs stuck in your pants, socks, and shoes.
 A cycle in the washer won’t get them fully out and it takes an eternity to pick out each burr by hand.
 What’s even worse, though, is when your pets come in from playing outside covered with burrs matted in their fur.
 These nasty burrs from cocklebur are no doubt an intolerable nuisance.
 Read on to learn about controlling cocklebur weeds.

 About Cocklebur Control

 Cocklebur plants are native to North and South America.
-Spiny cocklebur (Xanthium spinosum) and common cocklebur (Xanthium strumarium) are the two main varieties which can be found throughout the Americas, causing grief to nature lovers, farmers, home gardeners, pet owners and livestock.
+Spiny cocklebur (Xanthium spinosum) and common cocklebur (Xanthium strumarium) are the two main varieties that can be found throughout the Americas, causing grief to nature lovers, farmers, home gardeners, pet owners, and livestock.
 Both types of cocklebur produce large burrs with small, sharp hook-shaped tips.

-Common cocklebur is a summer annual that grows about 4-5 feet (1.2 to 1.5 m.) tall.
-Spiny cocklebur is a summer annual which can grow about 3 feet (.91 m.) tall and derives its common name from the small sharp spines on the stems.
+Common cocklebur is a summer annual that grows about 4-5 feet (1 to 1.5 m.) tall.
+Spiny cocklebur is a summer annual that can grow about 3 feet (1 m.) tall and derives its common name from the small sharp spines on the stems.

 How to Kill Cocklebur Weeds